LOGbinder for SQL Server is a small, efficient Windows service that runs on any Windows server

 into your separate and secure log management system.

-Does LOGbinder SQL require much configuration?
+Does LOGbinder for SQL Server require much configuration?

 - Select which folders for LOGbinder to monitor for SQL audit log files